mmiller1234321/All-Time-Team/README.md

 ## Updates

 The user interface has been developed.
 Check index.html.

-Looking for MLB Stats API.
-Let me know if you know anything.
+### Update

+Found and have access to a stats database.
+Get excited everyone.

 ## Credit